 63.9%

-Secondary: ocular infections, seborrheic dermatitis, etc.
+Secondary: ocular infection, seborrheic dermatitis, etc.

 QHow are MGD and dry eye related?